spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/build-artifacts.md

 begin with installing a necessary tool, the Palette Edge CLI, on your development machine.
 The Palette Edge CLI is a command-line utility to interact with Palette and perform specific tasks in your development environment, such as creating a content bundle.
 Next, you will download all the software dependencies mentioned in your cluster profile using the Palette Edge CLI and create a content bundle.
-Lastly, when your content bundle is ready, you will use the CanvOS utility to embed the content bundle and user data into the Edge installer ISO image.
+Lastly, when your content bundle is ready, you will use the EdgeForge utility to embed the content bundle and user data into the Edge installer ISO image.

 The diagram below displays the overarching steps to build the Edge installer ISO using a content bundle.
 The diagram